 Portage County is proud to provide high quality Emergency Medical Services (EMS) to it's citizens and visitors.

-Emergency Medical Services in Portage County is provided by a system of emergency medical responders and ambulance services.
+Emergency Medical Services in Portage County are provided by a blended county-wide system of emergency medical responders, ambulance services, and other highly trained professionals.

 - Amherst Fire District

 - Plover Fire Department

 Portage County contracts with Amherst, Plover, and Stevens Point to provide paramedic level care and ambulance transport across the County.
 The Town of Grant independently has chosen to contract with United EMR.